 “We are excited to explore human-in-the-loop adversarial learning in other tasks as well, such as obstacle avoidance for robotic arms and mobile robots, such as self-driving cars,” said Nikolaidis.

-The question remains as to will adversarial learning have adverse effects?
-Will we be going as far beating robots into submission?
+Does the question remain as to will adversarial learning have adverse effects?
+Will we be going as far as beating robots into submission?

 “I feel that tough love in the context of algorithm, is like a sport: it falls within specific rules and constraints.
 The robot needs to be challenged but still be allowed to succeed in order to learn,” said Nikolaidis.